Yelodash/Nhuntp/README.md

 # Nhuntp

-Clean Scanner using Nmap chaining.
+Clean output tool using Nmap, used for CTFS.

 usage